From Taipei to Jiufen

 Package D ( NT$2,800): Ruifang Train Station/ Jiufen Old Street/ Shifen Waterfall/ Shifen Old Street/ Back to Taipei

 Package E (NT$3,600): Ruifang Train Station/ Nanya Rock Formations/ YinYang Sea/ Remains Of The Thirteen Levels/ Golden Waterfall/ Jiufen Old Street/ Shifen Waterfall/ Shifen Old Street/ Back to Taipei.

 1. YinYang Sea is also known as Bay of Two Colors.

 2. Shifen Old Street, is the location where Sky Lantern are found.

 3. Jiufen is also known as Chiufen.

-Visitors can aslo go to Jiufen or Shifen by taxi or public bus.
-Bus fare to Jiufen cost TWD$150 or USD$4.50, it makes economical sense to hire a taxi if more than one person is travelling.
+Visitors could go to Jiufen or Shifen by taxi or public bus.
+In actual fact, bus fare to Jiufen cost NT$150 or USD$4.50, it makes economical sense to hire a taxi if more than one person is travelling.

 The above table on taxi fares clearly indicate the charges to Jiufen, Shifen, Jinhuashi, Shifenliao and Shuangxi.
 With these tour packages as a guide, do not be scared of being con, just negotiate with the taxi driver and go for your happy holiday.